-DC Fast Chargers are rare because they’re quite expensive.
+DC Fast chargers are rare because they’re quite expensive.
+They are considered Level 3 chargers, though some Tesla chargers also use that name.
 They usually charge a car over 80% in half an hour.
 They also cost about twice as much as a Level 2 charger to use.
 They can be found as an amenity at some 5-star hotels and restaurants.

 DC Fast Chargers seem like a dream come true to Americans who don’t want to wait, but there are advantages and disadvantages to their use.

 Level 1 and Level 2 chargers work much the same way.
 The station charges the EV with alternating current (AC), then it is converted inside the car to direct current (DC), to charge the DC battery.
 DC Fast Chargers however get their name because they don’t access AC, but are charged with DC directly, so the energy does not need to be converted inside the car.